purplesyringa/site/blog/programming-used-to-be-free/index.md

 And so it bothers me that this might regress computing back to the plutocracy of 1970s.
 It's easy to think of that time as the golden age of computing from folklore if you didn't live through it, but it was also expensive, undemocratic, and limiting.

-I don't know if juggling LLMs will become the central task of software development.
-I'm not sure if anyone truly knows.
-But if it will, FOMO combined with costly subscriptions, fast pacing, vendor lock-in, and economical instability can easily make new programming practices intractable outside of major institutions.
+Economical instability, FOMO combined with costly subscriptions, fast pacing, and vendor lock-in can make new practices intractable outside of institutions, like firms and universities.
+You might afford it -- what about those who can't?

 I know some of you can relate to making do with limited resources, software, or hardware.
-The lessons we learned along that way have been useful despite that so far, but there's a chance they'll become worthless in LLM-centric programming.
+So far, the lessons we learned along that way have been useful despite that.
+But they can easily become worthless in LLM-centric programming.
 And it saddens me that I have to wonder if no one else will be able to walk the road I did.